 Kurzweil 3000: Text-to-Speech Technology

-Kurzweil 3000 is a free, web-based learning tool available to all University of La Verne students.
+Kurzweil 3000 is a free, web-based learning tool available to all University of La Verne students (regardless of accommodation status).
 It offers text-to-speech, note-taking, and study support features designed to make reading, writing, and learning more accessible and efficient—especially for students with learning differences.
 Learn more about Kurzweil 3000.